adetokunbo/challengehub.app/_posts/en/2020-09-11-how-challengebot-brings-value-back-to-the-classroom-experience.md

 At ChallengeHub we strongly believe that effective social learning should be the norm rather than the exception.
 When this is done on a large scale, higher education institutions become more effective and in so doing add more value to society.
-ChallengeHub can make this possible, and we look forward to working with more and more institutions to make this vision a reailty.
+ChallengeHub can make this possible, and we look forward to working with more and more institutions to make this vision a reality.